Should the Air Have Rights?

 False-color image of the Black Forest burn scar from NASA's Terra satellite, June 21, 2013.
 The darkest gray and black areas are the most severely burned.
 Unburned forest patches are bright red.
 Unburned grasslands are pink.
 Buildings, roads, and other developed areas are light gray or white.
 Image Credit: NASA's Earth Observatory

-The Calf-Hermits Peak fire in New Mexico is happily near fully contained at this writing.
-But so far this year wildfires have burned more than 600,000 acres of New Mexico in the “tinderbox” conditions that now passes for normal.
+Happily, the Calf-Hermits Peak fire is near fully contained at this writing.
+But so far this year wildfires have burned more than 600,000 acres of New Mexico in the “tinderbox” conditions that now pass for normal.
 And that’s just one state in North America.
 These conditions are rapidly spreading worldwide, as numerous wildfires in Europe now suggest.
 In response to the Oak Fire in Mariposa, California, former Vice-President and climate advocate Al Gore said, “More people will be killed and the survival of our civilization is at stake.”
 These fires emit huge amounts of pollution into the atmosphere, further accelerating global warming.
-We must continue to find new pathways to imagine our atmosphere in order to halt the devastating effects of industrial extraction.
+We must continue to find new pathways to imagining our atmosphere in order to halt the devastating effects of industrial extraction.

 Martin Creed, “Work No. 360.
 Half the Air in a Given Space,” 2015, balloons.